Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Introduction

 In the context of gene-environment interaction studies, there is now a significant literature of statistical methods, which exploit aspects of the study design to improve power thus mitigating the multiple testing burden.
-These include case-only tests \citep{piegorsch1994non}, empirical Bayes \citep{mukherjee2008exploiting}, Bayesian model averaging \citep{li2008detecting}, and two-stage tests with different screening procedures \citep{kooperberg2008increasing, murcray2008gene, hsu2012powerful, gauderman2013finding, wason2012general}.
+These include case-only tests \citep{piegorsch1994non}, empirical Bayes \citep{mukherjee2008exploiting}, Bayesian model averaging \citep{li2008detecting}, and two-stage tests with different screening procedures \citep{kooperberg2008increasing, murcray2008gene, gauderman2013finding, wason2012general}.
 To alleviate the multiple testing burden, two-stage methods use independent information from the data to perform a screening test to select a subset of genetic biomarkers, and then only test interactions within this reduced set.
-Since there is a clear analogy to gene-environment interaction problems, in this paper, we will examine how existing gene-environment interaction testing methods may be modified so that they are transferable to the biomarker-treatment setting.
-Another significant drawback of the traditional approach testing each biomarker one at a time is that it fails to model correlations between biomarkers.
-We also propose a novel screening test in two-stage approaches detecting biomarker-treatment interactions, which utilizes ridge regression to model correlated high-dimensional data.
-We prove this new two-stage method is able to preserve the overall family-wise error rate given independence between the treatment and biomarkers.
+Since there is a clear analogy to gene-environment interaction problems, in this paper, we will examine how existing gene-environment interaction testing methods may be modified so that they are transferable to the biomarker-treatment setting \citep{dai2009semiparametric, dai2016augmented, wang2016twophaseind}.
+One significant drawback of the traditional two-stage approach testing each biomarker one at a time is that the univariate screening tests will harm power of the overall two-stage procedure when there exist substantial correlations between biomarkers.
+We also propose a novel screening test in this two-stage framework, which utilizes ridge regression to model correlated high-dimensional data at stage 1.
+We prove that this new two-stage method is able to preserve the overall family-wise error rate given independence between the treatment and biomarkers.
 Furthermore, it is shown by simulations and real data applications that the new method can provide better performance than traditional one-biomarker-at-a-time approaches for correlated biomarkers.
-In the generic context of variable selection, screening strategies have been explored to focus algorithms on a reduced search space \citep{fan2008sure, wang2016high}.
-In this work, we explore the use of variable pre-screening specifically to help identify interactions.
+In the context of more general variable selection settings, screening strategies have been explored to focus algorithms on a reduced search space \citep{fan2008sure, wang2016high}.
+In this work, we explore the use of variable pre-screening specifically to help identify interactions and the condition required for controlling the family-wise error rate.